Thomas Moore (spiritual writer)

-Thomas Moore (born October 8, 1940, in Detroit, Michigan) is a psychotherapist, former monk, and writer of popular spiritual books, including the New York Times bestseller Care of the Soul (1992), a "guide to cultivating depth and sacredness in everyday life".
+Thomas Moore (born October 8, 1940, in Detroit, Michigan) is an American psychotherapist, former monk, and writer of popular spiritual books, including the New York Times bestseller Care of the Soul (1992), a "guide to cultivating depth and sacredness in everyday life".
 He writes and lectures in the fields of archetypal psychology, mythology, and imagination.
 His work is influenced by the writings of Carl Jung and James Hillman.

 Early life and education

 Moore was born to an Irish Catholic family in Detroit, Michigan.
 At age 13, he joined the prep seminary of the Servites, a Roman Catholic lay order, where he studied philosophy and music.
-However, he left the order 13 years later, just before his ordination as a priest.
+However, he left the order 13 years later, rather than becoming an ordained priest.

 Moore earned a B.A. from DePaul University in Chicago, an M.A. in musicology from the University of Michigan, an M.A. in theology from the University of Windsor, Ontario, and in 1975, a Ph.D. in religion from Syracuse University.
 He taught at Glassboro State College and then Southern Methodist University.
 Denial of tenure at SMU launched Moore's next career.